Q26 (New York City bus): Start of service

 Service on a route between Flushing and Queens Village, later to become the Q26, was originally operated by Z & M Coach Company.
 The route was divided into two five-cent fare zones by the company.
 By 1932, the franchise for the route was pending before the New York City Board of Estimate.
 In 1933, the company used twelve buses on the route, which was still unfranchised.
 That April, about a hundred people, primarily women, protested to mayor John P. O'Brien in support of a 10-cent franchise for the Flushing-Queens Village route, instead of a proposed 5-cent operation.
 The riders were complaining that the proposed franchise operated by Flushing Queens Bus Company Inc. was unreliable.
 At the time, Z & M and North Shore Bus Company, two 10-cent franchises, were competing over the route.
 The mayor promised to postpone the award of the bus franchise for a month, but shortened that to three weeks after riders continued to protest over the delays.

+On November 17, 1933, the Board of Estimate denied an application from the Flushing Queens Bus Company for a franchise to run a route between Flushing and Queens Village parallel to this route.
+That company had proposed a route with a five-cent fare.
+The Division of Franchises had recommended that the Board decline the application until a policy was agreed upon for Queens buses.

 On March 7, 1934, the Division of Franchises made public its list of bus routes for which the New York City Board of Estimate would be receiving bids on March 30.
 One of the two changes from the previous year was the creation of the Q26 running between Rosewood (a section of Bayside) and Queens Village.
 The route was to be operated by the North Shore Bus Company.
-The route originally operated from 47th Avenue and Hollis Court Boulevard, along Hollis Court Boulevard (which used to run through Cunningham Park), 212th Street (now part of the Clearview Expressway), and Jamaica Avenue (along the current Q36 route) to 257th Street.
+The route originally operated from 47th Avenue and Hollis Court Boulevard, along Hollis Court Boulevard (which used to run through Cunningham Park), 212th Street (now part of the Clearview Expressway), and Jamaica Avenue (along the current Q110 route) to 257th Street.